Knowledge Hub

 Transferring personal data out of the UK: the IDTA and UK addendum explained

-Here we discuss the UK’s International Data Transfer Agreement (IDTA) and UK addendum and how these documents can serve as appropriate safeguards for international data transfers.
+Here, we discuss the UK’s International Data Transfer Agreement (IDTA) and UK addendum and how these documents can serve as appropriate safeguards for international data transfers.

 What are the UK standard contractual clauses (UK SCCs)?

-The UK’s International Data Transfer Agreement (IDTA), with an addendum to the European Commission’s standard contractual clauses for international data transfers (UK Addendum), came into force on 21 March 2022.
+The UK’s IDTA, an addendum to the European Commission’s standard contractual clauses for international data transfers (UK Addendum), are appropriate safeguards for international data transfers.

 UK businesses have a choice to use either:

-• The IDTA as a standalone document; or
+• The IDTA as a standalone document or

 What is a restricted transfer?

-Data exporters in the UK can use the IDTA or the EU SCCs with the UK Addendum as a transfer mechanism when making a restricted transfer.
+Businesses that export from the UK can use the IDTA or the EU SCCs with the UK Addendum as a transfer mechanism when making a restricted transfer.

 What is a third country?